Research and Projects

-More informally: I study how to make quantum computers work better and more reliably.
-I focus on helping quantum AI handle mistakes and noise so it can learn more accurately.
+Informally: I research how to make quantum computers work better and more reliably.
+Specifically, I focus on helping quantum AI handle mistakes and noise due to inherit quantum mechanic properties so it can learn more accurately.
 My work combines simulations and real quantum computers to build smarter, more practical quantum technologies.

 Papers